This post was originally published in April 2015 and was updated in April 2018

 Australia’s Great Ocean Road is hailed as one of the world’s most epic road trips, and for good reason.
 Stretching along Victoria’s south coast, the 240 kilometre journey traverses through seaside towns, hugs dramatic cliffsides overlooking roaring oceans, passes golden beaches, ducks through forested canopies of eucalyptus trees hiding koalas and culminates with an arrival at the famous Twelve Apostles.

-Assuming you’re heading out from Melbourne, one of the first stops will likely be the Great Ocean Road Memorial Archway, which is just outside of Lorne.
+Assuming you’re heading out from Melbourne, one of the first stops on your Great Ocean Road itinerary will likely be the Great Ocean Road Memorial Archway, which is just outside of Lorne.
 Built as a tribute to the soldiers who built the roadway, it’s actually one of three that were originally constructed, but one was replaced during road widening while the other burned down.
 There is also a sculpture depicting men slinging their tools as they built the road, which was commissioned for 75th anniversary celebrations.
 There is a spot to pull off the road right beside the Memorial Archway, making it a great spot to grab a photo to commemorate the trip.

 Fun fact: Construction on the Great Ocean Road began back in 1919, and was created as a project for returning World War I servicemen.
 It was originally called a Tourist Road, but was renamed in 1972.